 Topical, relevant authority

-Google will use what they believe are the most recent, reliable, and trustworthy resources on the web.
+Google AI Overviews will use what they believe are the most recent, reliable, and trustworthy resources on the web.
 Establishing both your brand and authors as topical leaders will help drive success.
 This means a laser sharp focus on topics that directly relate to your field.
 This can be achieved by creating content for your blog, publishing thought leadership on external websites, publishing video content on YouTube channels, participating in podcasts, and speaking at industry relevant conferences.

 The benefits of being AI-search ready are clear: we’ve already seen our own business benefit from AI, with some potential clients finding us directly through Chat-GPT and Google Gemini.
 And we’ll be doing even more in this area in 2024.